 The life and prospects faced by a newborn in a poor country or in a poor household are radically different from those of wealthier children.
 In all societies, long-standing forms of inequality persist while gaps are opening in new aspects of life.
 The 2019 Human Development Report will focus on understanding the dimensions of inequality most important to people’s wellbeing, and what is behind them.
 The report will go beyond the dominant discourse focused on income disparities to also consider inequalities in other dimensions such as health, education, access to technologies, and exposure to economic and climate-related shocks.
 It will use new data and methods to highlight how inequality affects people’s lives in a way that measures based on averages cannot; and it will take a long-term view towards 2030 and the achievement of the Sustainable Development Goals and beyond.
 Read press release and blog by Pedro Conceição, Director of the Human Development Report Office at UNDP.

-With 15 consultation meetings already confirmed between March and May 2019, in both New York and with partners and regional stakeholders in Geneva, Cairo, Beirut, Rabat, Doha, Buenos Aires, Marrakech, Nursultan, Tokyo and Paris, the Report will look to provide the broadest analysis of inequality in human development to date.
+With 18 consultation meetings completed between March and July 2019, in both New York and with partners and regional stakeholders in Geneva, Cairo, Beirut, Rabat, Doha, Nairobi, Buenos Aires, Marrakech, Nursultan, Tokyo and Paris, the Report will look to provide the broadest analysis of inequality in human development to date.
 This page will chronicle the preparation process, share reports and news from consultations as well as pre-release some of the report’s content along the way.
 Stay tuned.

 28 May 2019, The first Advisory Board meeting for the HDR 2019